 Paralyzing injuries are some of the most devastating consequences an accident can have.
 Although no amount of money can fully make up for a permanent disability like this, legal action may be your only way of getting the financial resources you need to live as comfortably as possible.
 A lawsuit can also help you gain a sense of justice and accountability from the person responsible for harming you.

-A Hershey paralysis injury lawyer at Ostroff Injury Law will work for every cent of compensation you are entitled to.
+A Hershey paralysis injury lawyer at Ostroff Godshall Injury and Accident Lawyers will work for every cent of compensation you are entitled to.
 Owner Rich Godshall has 18 years of experience winning multi-million-dollar catastrophic injury cases.
 Recently, our firm reached a $10,000,000 settlement for a client who sustained severe injuries from a truck crash.
 Our skilled attorneys have extensive experience fighting and winning on behalf of people in your situation.

 How Negligence Can Cause Paralysis